tomasperezv/spainjs-2013/examples/README.md

 ./post-messages/ postMessage jsperf test case

-Note: remember to initialize the git submodule to have access to the 'Spotify App example':
+Note: remember to initialize the git submodule, from the parent folder, to have access to the 'Spotify App example':
  ```bash
  git submodule update --init
  ```